eric-mitchell/eric-mitchell.github.io/content/about/_index.md

         email: "eric.mitchell@cs.stanford.edu"
 ---

+**Summer 2022 update:** I am currently a research scientist intern at DeepMind in London.
+You can reach me by email (above), but also iMessage or Whatsapp (through my US phone number) and Facebook Messenger.
+I will return to Stanford for the fall quarter of the 2022-2023 academic year.

-I am currently a third-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Chris Manning][2].
+I recently completed the third year of my PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Chris Manning][2].
 The goal of my research is to make the knowledge embedded in neural networks more reusable and updatable in an ever-changing world.
 I think a lot about meta-learning and continual learning, particularly in large neural networks.
 I am grateful to be supported by a [Knight-Hennessy Graduate Fellowship][KH].

 You can find my CV [here][CV].